ucfopen/UDOIT/INSTALL_CANVAS.md

 * Install the application

 **Skills Required**
-* Ability to insert MySQL
+* Ability to insert MySQL (or edit a config file if using Docker)

 ## Create an API Developer Key
 UDOIT requires an API developer key, since all course data is gathered through the Canvas API.